Ivano-Frankivsk Oblast: Regional subdivisions

-Primary divisions
+Primary divisions (pre-reform)

-The Ivano-Frankivsk Oblast is administratively subdivided into 14 districts (raions) as well as 6 cities (municipalities) which represent a separate raion and in direct subordination to the regional government, among which are Bolekhiv, Kalush, Kolomyya, Yaremche, and the administrative center of the region, Ivano-Frankivsk.
+The Ivano-Frankivsk Oblast was administratively subdivided into 14 districts (raions) as well as 6 cities (municipalities) which represented a separate raion and in direct subordination to the regional government, among which are Bolekhiv, Kalush, Kolomyia, Yaremche, and the administrative center of the region, Ivano-Frankivsk.
 Burshtyn became the 6th city of regional importance in 2014.
 The formation of the region was established in 1921 in the Second Polish Republic and was in majority preserved during the Soviet times.
 Most of the districts (former powiats) were reestablished as well in 1960s.
 The major industrial and cultural centers of the region were given a wider form of autonomy and assigned as the cities of regional subordination.

 Secondary divisions

 City municipalities (councils)/mayors

 The oblast has 15 cities which are (alphabetical order): Bolekhiv, Burshtyn, Dolyna, Halych, Horodenka, Ivano-Frankivsk, Kalush, Kolomyia, Kosiv, Nadvirna, Rohatyn, Sniatyn, Tlumach, Tysmenytsia, and Yaremche.
 Five of those cities are of regional importance and the other ten are of district importance.
 All cities have its own council and mayor that represent a local form of self-government allowed by the laws on local administration and the Constitution of Ukraine.
 City municipalities of the region are independent from any district administration.